 Turmeric Powder (Haldi)

 Turmeric powder is used in many Indian recipes, both North and South Indian cooking.
 Long known for its anti-inflammatory properties, recent research has discovered many medicinal benefits of Turmeric.
 Here are some of its benefits – useful in disinfecting cuts and burns, may prevent and slowdown progression of Alzheimer, natural pain-killer.

-Check out this link to learn more about benefits of Turmeric that is included in each Flavor Temptations recipe pack.
+Check out this link to learn more about benefits of Turmeric that is included in each Flavor Temptations organic Indian meal kit.